Understanding Warnings (Strikes) and Firings (Termination)

 - Bad resources

-- Contractor IT issues that result in late delivery of work (Unless communicated at least 24-hours before the due date)
+- IT issues, such as problems with your device or internet, that result in late delivery of work (Unless communicated at least 24 hours before the due date)

-- Not communicating efficiently with the Project Manager or relevant members on the assignment
+- Not communicating with the Project Manager or relevant members on the assignment, such as:

-- You communicate in an unprofessional manner (cursing, insulting, aggressive tone, etc.)
+- You communicate in an unprofessional manner (cursing, insulting, using aggressive tone, etc.)

 - If you fail to provide feedback or do not provide feedback in a constructive manner (Editors)